Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Introduction

-Connecting seemingly unrelated information-theoretic problems dates back to Shannon's landmark 1959 paper \cite{Shannon_rate_distortion1959}, where he observed the similarity between channel transmission and lossy source compression.
-Broadly speaking, Shannon noticed that two lossy source and channel coding problems that are obtainable from one another by interchanging the roles of their encoder(s) and decoder(s) have dual solutions.
-Channel and source duality was widely studied ever since, with multiple extensions to multiuser scenarios (a partial list of references is \cite{cover_duality2002,pradhan_duality2002,yu_duality2002,wang_duality2004,Shirazi_Duality_IEEEI2010,verdu_duality2011,Successive_Refinemen_Permuter2013,Dikstein_MAC_Action_2015,Goldfeld_BC_Cooperation2014}); numerous examples were found that support Shannon's observation.
+Connecting seemingly unrelated information-theoretic problems dates back to Shannon's landmark 1959 paper~\cite{Shannon_rate_distortion1959}, where he observed the similarity between channel transmission and lossy source compression.
+Shannon noticed that two lossy source and channel coding problems that are obtainable from one another by interchanging the roles of their encoder(s) and decoder(s) have dual solutions.
+Channel and source duality was widely studied ever since, with multiple extensions to multiuser scenarios (a partial list of references is~\cite{cover_duality2002,pradhan_duality2002,yu_duality2002,wang_duality2004,Shirazi_Duality_IEEEI2010,verdu_duality2011,Successive_Refinemen_Permuter2013,Dikstein_MAC_Action_2015,Goldfeld_BC_Cooperation2014}); numerous examples were found that support Shannon's observation.
 However, a formal definition of this duality remains elusive and, in the absence of a definition, a proof is out of reach.
 Since there is no mechanism of formal inference in place, channel-source duality is mainly used as a tool to produce educated guesses of the solution of one problem, provided the solution of the other.

-An alternative and proven form of duality was established between the Gaussian BC and multiple-access channels (MACs) \cite{Goldsmith_duality2004}.
+An alternative and proven form of duality was established between the Gaussian BC and multiple-access channels (MACs)~\cite{Goldsmith_duality2004}.
 It was shown that if the channels have corresponding gain and noise parameters, then the capacity-region of one problem can be expressed in terms of the region of the other.
-This duality was extended to multiple-antenna setups in the followup work \cite{Goldsmith_duality2003} and was used in \cite{Goldsmith_duality2003,Tse_duality2003} to find the sum capacity of the multiple-antenna BC.
+This duality was extended to multiple-antenna setups in the followup work~\cite{Goldsmith_duality2003} and was used in~\cite{Goldsmith_duality2003,Tse_duality2003} to find the sum capacity of the multiple-antenna BC.
 However, the validity of this relation to broader (not necessarily Gaussian) frameworks remains an open question.
 Analogical relations between different problems were also observed before.
-In particular, an analogy between Kelly Gambling \cite{Kelly_gambling1956} and work extraction in statistical physical was the focus of \cite{Vinkler_duality2016}.
-However, to the best of our knowledge, the analogy paradigm established in this work is the first proven relation between wiretap and GP coding scenarios.
-Like the aforementioned proven duality and analogy relations, it constitutes a powerful research tool that enables inference of results from one problem to another.
+In particular, an analogy between Kelly Gambling~\cite{Kelly_gambling1956} and work extraction in statistical physics was the focus of~\cite{Vinkler_duality2016}.